Concord NC

 Is Concord more affordable than Charlotte or Lake Norman suburbs?

-Generally yes.
-Buyers regularly find meaningfully better value per square foot in Concord than in closer Charlotte suburbs or Lake Norman communities — especially in newer subdivisions along I-85 and the George Liles corridor.
+Many buyers find better value per square foot in Concord compared with closer Charlotte or Lake Norman communities, especially in certain newer subdivisions and outer-edge areas.

 What should I compare nearby before locking in on Concord?